 Seasonal activities in Holland State Park

-When the sun is out and you are in the mood for some fun beach activities, nothing beats a game of volleyball.
-Multiple volleyball courts have been set up in soft sand areas of the beach allowing for a game of singles or doubles with friends and family.
-If you forget to bring a volleyball don’t sweat, as the concession stand offers an array of items including beach volleyballs (and much more).
+When the sun is out, and you are in the mood for some fun beach activities, nothing beats a game of volleyball.
+Multiple volleyball courts have been set up in soft sand areas of the beach, allowing for a game of singles or doubles with friends and family.
+If you forget to bring a volleyball along in the campervan, don’t sweat, as the concession stand offers an array of items, including beach volleyballs (and much more).

 Holland State Park connects to Holland’s system of unmotorized trails, making it ideal for hikers who love trekking along the coast.
-The sandy beaches and dunes fade away to a lush green landscape which is home to wildlife with migratory birds and deer patrolling the less crowded regions.
+The sandy beaches and dunes fade away to a lush green landscape that is home to wildlife, with migratory birds and deer patrolling the less crowded regions.
 The channel break wall and dune walk stairway are popular walking spots that can be enjoyed all year round.
-The soft sand makes for ideal barefoot walking with the beach spread over a vast area, providing many spots to explore.
+The soft sand makes for ideal barefoot walking with the beach spread over a vast area, providing many places to explore.

 Once you have your RV all set up, you can bring out your bikes and enjoy a day of riding by the pier and beach area.
 Several bike trails snake around Holland State Park and connect to over 25 miles of paved bike trails that offer scenic views of the coastline, beaches, woods, and lakes.
 Biking by the pier and along the Big Red Lighthouse is an experience like no other.
 Coastal winds cool you down as you bike past the placid lake water, enjoying moments of complete serenity.